kcsheng/team-profile-generator/README.md

 <h2>Description</h2>

 This App can generate a summary profile of a software engineering team based on member's role.
-The CLI input interface is built upon npm package [inquirer](https://www.npmjs.com/package/inquirer).The app is constructed following OOP and TDD practices.
+The CLI input interface is built upon npm package [inquirer](https://www.npmjs.com/package/inquirer).
+The app is constructed following OOP and TDD practices.

 <h2>Table of Contents</h2>
 <ul>